 The average rating for each respondent group for the 8 Management Competencies is presented in this section.
-The numbers shown for Self (Sally Sample) and Boss (you) are the actual ratings.
+The number shown for Self and Boss are the actual ratings.
 Note the differences between group ratings, especially where there is a gap indicated (a difference of 1 point or more between groups).